7 Facts You Should Know About Student Loan Forgiveness Programs

 In addition, you’re required to disclose detailed financial information during your request.
 This can backfire on you if the IRS determines you have the ability to pay your debt by, say, liquidating assets or borrowing against a retirement account.

 There is a chance that you can get away without paying the IRS anything at all.
 If you truly can’t afford to pay back your tax debt, you can request to be considered Currently Not Collectible (CNC).
-In order to qualify, though, your circumstances must be such that paying any amount toward your liability would present you with a financial hardship.
+In order to qualify, though, your circumstances must be such that paying any amount toward your liability would present you with financial hardship.
 CNC status is also temporary, meaning that the IRS will revisit your case to reassess your ability to pay.
 In theory, though, if your situation remains unchanged for long enough, it’s possible to outlive your tax debt without paying a dime.

 Having a tax debt isn’t the end of the world, as the IRS does provide a handful of helpful programs that you may actually qualify for.
 At the same time, it’s wise to proceed cautiously.
 For starters, it’s a good idea to consult with a tax resolution company before taking action.
-Such a consultation is typically at no cost to you and can provide you with valuable insight on what your best resolution strategy is.
+This consultation is typically at no cost to you and can provide you with valuable insight on what your best resolution strategy is.
 After all, there’s nothing wrong with finding a legal solution to your tax problem, provided it’s rooted firmly in reality.